RextonRZ/dino-slayer/README.md

   media/                     the screenshots in this README
 ```

-Every derived file the browser reads is published by a script in `dataset/`
-that re-checks it on the way through and refuses to write if a check fails.
-That has already caught a claim that all 216 unmeasured settlements were dark
-when 24 of them are lit, and a population figure that double counted
-overlapping buffers by a factor of 25.
----

 ## What it does

 Six things, in the order a planner would use them.
 Screenshots of every panel